JettChenT/timeblok/README.md

 - Day-of-week filters: `workday`, `weekend`,  `sunday`, `monday`, `tuesday`, `wednesday`, `thursday`, `friday`, `saturday` (shorthand `mon` ~ `sun` is also supported)
 - "Flexible date filters": basically a shorthand for range filters, eg. `--{1~10}` is equivalent to `--1~--10`

-More filters are planned to be added in the future.
-(My current priority is to support region specific resolving of workdays based on [workalendar](https://github.com/workalendar/workalendar))

 #### Commands (Experimental)
 Format: `/command_name [arg1] [arg2] ...`